taw00/manuscript-css/README.md

 And if you own a webserver somewhere.
 Stick this repo in your /pub/ directory so you can import over the web.

-## Process summary - Step 1 - editing markdown manuscript
+## Process summary - Step 1 - copy the template

-It's easier to work with a template than from scratch.
+- Look in the [templates directory](./templates/), and rename it to whatever makes sense to you (lastname-yourtitle.md is pretty standard).

-1. Copy one of the templates from the [templates directory](./templates/), renaming it to whatever makes sense to you (lastname-yourtitle.md is pretty standard).
-If you have an existing document already in markdown format, just examine a template and refactor your document accordingly.
+## Process summary - Step 2 - editing the markdown manuscript

-2. Open that markdown document in your favorite editor.
+- Open that markdown document in your favorite editor.
-3. Replace the templated content with yours
+- Replace the templated content with yours
-4. Write your story, scene by scene.
+- Write your story, scene by scene.
 (Or poetry collection, poem by poem.)

-## Process summary - Steps 2-3 - processing that markdown
+## Process summary - Steps 3 & 4 - processing that markdown

 *Rendering to HTML for review or presentation and then to PDF.*